-- The paradigm for social protection for persons with disabilities should shift from mostly focusing on compensating people for an alleged incapacity to work to an approach that acknowledges barriers to participation and promotes social and economic inclusion across the lifecycle. - Inclusive social protection systems should provide income security and coverage of health care and disability related costs, including care and support, in ways that improve access to services and promote full participation and inclusion.
-This requires a context-relevant combination of cash and in-kind, contributory and non-contributory, inclusive mainstream and disability-specific schemes - In the development and reform of social protection programs and systems, stakeholders should ensure meaningful participation of persons with disabilities and their representatives' organisations (OPDs).
+- The paradigm for social protection for persons with disabilities should shift from mostly focusing on compensating people for an alleged incapacity to work to an approach that acknowledges barriers to participation and promote social and economic inclusion across the life cycle. - Inclusive social protection systems should provide income security and coverage of health care and disability related costs, including care and support, in ways that improve access to services and promote full participation and inclusion.
+This requires a context-relevant combination of cash and in-kind, contributory and non-contributory, inclusive mainstream and disability-specific schemes. - In the development and reform of social protection programs and systems, stakeholders should ensure meaningful participation of persons with disabilities and their representatives' organisations (OPDs).

 Each country will find a different pathway to progressively build social protection system in line with those requirements.
-Practically, there are clear steps that countries can take to make their social protection system more inclusive as articulated in this guidance note, including:
+Practically, there are clear steps that countries can take to make their social protection system more inclusive as developed in this guidance note, including:

-- Collect and analysis data to understand the situation of the diversity of persons with disabilities, the barriers they face, the extent of the diversity of their disability related costs and the challenges they face in accessing social protection - Use context relevant mechanisms to promote meaningful ownership and participation of the diversity of persons with disabilities and ensure accessibility of process and information and invest in mutual capacity building of OPDs and social protection professionals. - Ensure that the legal framework related to social protection and welfare, health care, rights of persons with disabilities, children, older persons as well as gender equality consistently foster the development of an inclusive social protection system with cross-sectoral interlinkages. - Develop disability registries and inclusive management information systems based on accessible, comprehensive, and reliable disability assessment and determination mechanisms.
-Ensuring the interoperability of disability registries with other social protection administrative databases to inform eligibility for a range of benefits and services, facilitate case management and policy planning, and enable vertical and horizontal expansion in case of covariate shocks.
+- Collect and analysis data to understand the situation of the diversity of persons with disabilities, the barriers they face, the extent of the diversity of their disability related costs and the challenges they face in accessing social protection - Use context relevant mechanisms to promote meaningful participation and ownership of the diversity of persons with disabilities and ensure accessibility of process and information and invest in mutual capacity building of OPDs and social protection professionals. - Ensure that the legal framework related to social protection and welfare, health care rights of persons with disabilities, children, older persons as well as gender equality foster consistently development of an inclusive social protection system and cross sectoral interlinkages. - Develop disability registries and inclusive management information systems based on accessible, comprehensive and reliable disability assessment and determination mechanisms.
+Ensuring the interoperability of disability registries with other social protection administrative databases can inform eligibility to a range of benefits and services, facilitate case management and policy planning, and enable vertical and horizontal expansion in case of covariate shocks

-- Improve income security by considering persistent barriers as well as the disability related costs which undermine economic activities and access to decent work of persons with disabilities and their families. - Prioritise persons with disabilities in the development and implementation of Universal Health Coverage policies and programs, including packages related to rehabilitation and assistive technology. - Develop flexible combination of inclusive adaptations of mainstream cash transfers with development of disability-specific benefits compatible with work and other benefits, while pursuing progressive expansion towards universal social protection coverage. - Mobilise all social protection instruments to better address disability related costs by combining cash transfers, in-kind support, meaningful concessions and the development of gender responsive community care and support systems. - Increase the accessibility across the delivery chain of both disability-specific and mainstream social protection schemes.
+- Improve income security by considering persistent barriers as well as disability related costs undermining economic activities and access to decent work of persons with disabilities and their families - Prioritise persons with disabilities in the development and implementation of Universal Health coverage policies and programs, including packages related to rehabilitation and assistive technology. - Develop flexible combination of inclusive adaptation of mainstream cash transfers with development of disability benefits compatible with work and other benefits, while pursuing progressive expansion towards universal social protection coverage. - Mobilise all social protection instruments to better address disability related costs by combining cash transfers, in kind support, meaningful concessions and development of gender responsive community care and support systems. - Increase the accessibility across the delivery chain of both disability and mainstream social protection schemes.
 This involves adequate training, accessible information and communication channels, data disaggregation, development of minimum service standards, implementation of disability-inclusive administrative and delivery processes and appropriate management and organisational processes.

-While the guidance refers to several country examples, there are ongoing promising practices across regions that will provide more elements on conditions, innovation and steps required to build inclusive social protection programs and systems.
-This guidance, therefore, will be considered a living document with a formal update planned in 2025.
+While the guidance refers to several country examples, there are promising ongoing development across regions that will provide in the coming years more elements on conditions, innovation and steps required to build inclusive social protection programs and systems.
+It will therefore be a living document with a formal update planned in 2025.